 There are plenty of forged “T.T.” overprints, so beware.
 Forged meaning they were private home-made productions created to simply defraud collectors.
 They are mostly recognizable by the way the ink of the overprint has soaked into the paper.
 Genuine older overprints from the 1950’s are generally a bit faded (in the case of the red or brown color) or a bit “fuzzy” for the black overprints.
 Sometimes complete letters as this one are offered in the market place.
 Complete letters are by no means a guarantee that the item is genuine.
 Here everything is forged: the stamps, the cancel, the cachets and the “T.T.” overprints.

 Some collectors will object: “but they are listed in most of the stamp catalogues, so they must be real”.
 Well, take a look at the employee roster of the Schwanberg printing house that produces the Michel catalogues (www.briefmarken.de).
 The number of staff available to produce and up-date these catalogues is extremely limited.
 This means that a staff member must deal with many countries at the same time and by definition in depth knowledge of any one subject is rather limited.
+(Annotation: Since writing this article the Michel catalogue has removed the number and names of staff responsible for individual countries or tasks from their website replacing it with a general contact e-mail.
+This is an attempt to obfuscate the embarrassingly limited staffing the catalogue maintains.
+Nevertheless there is a still a photograph of the entire staff, a total of 26 persons, which includes management, sales people and administrative assistants).
 The catalogues therefore very much depend on individual collectors who are recognized as authorities in their respective fields to assist them.
 Klewitz was the trusted Vietnam advisor to Michel for many years.
 He pretty much single handedly wrote the catalogues section about early North Vietnam and the local LKIV and LKV issues.
 So it is not difficult to understand how the „TT“ over-prints were accepted into the Michel catalogue.
 I have no information on when and how the other catalogue makers accepted the „TT“ overprints into their catalogues.
 In their latest 2018 edition of the South East Asia catalogue, Michel has annotated the postage due stamps (Michel P1 through P13) with the following remark: “About the circumstances that led to the creation of the over-prints MiNr.
 1-13 more research is necessary.
 Because of the ease with which these over-prints can be falsified, philatelic material is hard to distinguish from genuine material“.
 So while Michel has not given up on these stamps altogether yet, a first step has been made that will allow Michel an „out” in a few more years, without losing too much face with collectors.

 Many collectors have invested hundreds or more Dollars in collecting these over-prints, the editor included.
 So one would expect that his theory does not reverberate well with some people in the hobby.
 No one wants their valued investments declared as accidental, made-up items or even forgeries.
 Nevertheless, the editor has a mandate to seek the truth and uncover deceptive or fraudulent practices, wherever they exist.
 The presented theory may not be 100% accurate, for that one would have to have access to the relevant North Vietnamese postal directives that may no longer exist, but it is based on the evidence available (or better said the lack thereof) so far.
 The present theory, that these over-prints were ordered by provincial or national postal authorities and hence represent official issues of North Vietnam based on the evidence of just two letters appears a lot more far fetched.
 The author would be very interested to hear different opinions from fellow collectors ideally supported by some physical evidence.